Last Updated : | Wide Angle Software

 Syncing your contacts between your iPhone and Mac doesn't have to be complicated.
 Here are 2 ways to achieve this; whether you want to use iCloud or not.

 Whether you are getting a new phone and need to transfer your existing device's contacts, or whether you want to back up your address book for safe keeping, TouchCopy can help.
-You can copy iPhone contacts to your Mac as VCards, or directly into Apple's Address Book app.
+You can copy iPhone contacts to your Mac as vCards or as CSV files, or directly into the Mac Contacts app.

-To do this, open iTunes (or Finder in macOS Catalina or higher) and connect your iPhone.
-Click your iPhone's device icon, and hit the "Info" tab.
-Here you can select to sync your Mac's Contacts with your iPhone.
+To do this, open Finder (or iTunes on macOS Mojave or lower) and connect your iPhone.
+Select your device, and hit the "Info" tab.
+Here you can choose to sync your Mac's Contacts with your iPhone.
 Once complete, click "Apply".
+(Note: the option to sync contacts onto iPhone is only available if the iPhone is not already set to sync contacts with iCloud)

 To ensure that your contacts are always in sync between your iPhone and Mac you can use iCloud.